AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/subsquare_guide.md

 :::
 <Figure caption="Create a Motion - Reject Proposal" src={require('/docs/use/img/22_Subsquare_comm_treasury/comm_treasury_7.png').default } width="100%" />

 ### 3.2.2.
-Staking from the Community Treasury (UCG)
+Staking from the Community Treasury (SSP)

-One of the main responsibilities of the Community Council is to stake in dApps that are part of the **Unstoppable Community Grant** (UCG) program.
+One of the main responsibilities of the Community Council is to stake in dApps under the [**ACC Strategic Staking Program**](/docs/use/how-to-guides/layer-1/governance/unstoppable-community-grant-program) (SSP).
 Conversely, the Council is also responsible for unstaking from dApps that have completed their cycle or failed to deliver the expected performance.

 With that in mind, let’s walk through the **Staking/Unstaking** process the Community Council must follow.